-In the first part of this article we reviewed the concept of Total Cost of Ownership (TOC) and outlined five key variables that determine the TCO for software development projects: Process, Quality, Risk, Productivity and Cost.
+In the first part of this article, we reviewed the concept of Total Cost of Ownership (TOC) and outlined five key variables that determine the TCO for software development projects: Process, Quality, Risk, Productivity and Cost.
 Each of these variables is critical to keep in mind when selecting a nearshoring or offshoring vendor.
 In this article, we will review the remaining three variables in depth and provide suggestions and conclusions for maximizing TOC.

 Many factors, of course, impact project risk.
 However, choosing an organization with a strong technical background and –most importantly—a strong software engineering process greatly diminishes the chance of failure for a project.
-Caper Jones supports this conclusion in the chart below[vii], ascribing a significantly lower level of risk in dealing with a CMMi level 5 engineering company In fact, the level of risk is 20 times lower than that of dealing with a CMMi 1 corporation, or close to 6 times lower than dealing with a mature CMMi level 3 vendor).
+Caper Jones supports this conclusion in the chart below[vii], ascribing a significantly lower level of risk in dealing with a CMMI level 5 engineering company.
+In fact, the level of risk is 20 times lower than that of dealing with a CMMi 1 corporation, or close to 6 times lower than dealing with a mature CMMi level 3 vendor).

 PSL is one of the world's most experienced companies in deploying software engineering processes at the highest maturity levels.
 In 2002, we became Latin America's first CMMi level 5 company (and the eighth in the world to achieve such recognition).
 PSL has remained at the highest level of this quality model since then.

 Risk mitigation is the result of correct execution on many fronts; one of the most important ones being early risk identification, so that corrective action may be taken before it is too late.
-Transparency is critical in order for risk to be actively perceived, and it is a variable in which PSL excels.
-As a company, our policy is to provide our clients with full and unrestricted, real time access to all project repositories.
+Transparency is critical in order for the risk to be actively perceived, and it is a variable in which PSL excels.
+As a company, our policy is to provide our clients with full and unrestricted, real-time access to all project repositories.
 Furthermore, we monitor (at least weekly) and maintain a record of key productivity and quality variables during all of our engagements.
 Consequently, we are ready to take corrective action as soon as a problem arises, preventing risk to carry-forward and momentum gains.